PandoraMission/PandoraTargetList/target_definition_files/README.md

 Within these files translate between the mnemonics listed in the target definition files and the specific parameters required in the science calendar.

+The readout scheme files are json files that are broken up into a few section:

+### metadata

+This section contains information on things like version number, last updated date, etc.

+### data

+This section contain all readout scheme data.
+Within this section is
+- CommandName: this is the name of the Pandora flight software command that these readout schemes are defined to interact with.
+This parameter should also be used in the science calendar.
+Potential values are AcquireInfCamImages or AcquireVisCamScienceData.
+- IncludedMnemonics: these are the mnemonics names that are defined within the file.
+- FixedParameters: these are parameters that should be used with every readout scheme.
+They don't depend on readout scheme.
+- Mnemonics name: for each value in the list of IncludedMnemonics there is an entry.

+these data are used to within the scheduler to generate the payload parameters sections.

 ## Priority files

 These files any prioritization and scheduling information required by the scheduler to add targets to a schedule.
 So for exoplanet targets, they list the number of remaining transits required.